-How Isolation and Stability Helped Iron Maiden Craft a Masterpiece in ‘Powerslave’
+How Stability Helped Iron Maiden Craft a Triumph in ‘Powerslave’

 In hindsight, there’s little doubt that Iron Maiden delivered a heavy metal landmark with their fifth album.
 But at the time Powerslave was released on Sept.
 3, 1984, Iron Maiden had spent little time thinking about anything beyond the immediate task at hand.